samanthabeilman/COMP3005-A3-Q1/README.txt

         Thank you for your time.

+Video Link:
+    TODO

+To compile and run:
+    I use a conda environment, but you can use any python environment. ensure that you have installed:
+        psycopg3

+    run from the CWD:
+        python main.py

 Important Notes:
     • If you need to test my submission, please change the constants for database name, username and password in a3q1.py to match your system

 Included Files:
-    a3q1.py             - the application code
-    a3q1-setup.sql      - file which will set up the database to be used by the application this README file
+    main.py             - application code to drive the user interactions a3q1.py             - the application code which solves the assignment a3q1-setup.sql      - file which will set up the database to be used by the application this README file